Lucas-Czarnecki/lczarnec/content/about.md

 ---
 <br><br>
-For all inquiries 📫: lczarnec@ucalgary.ca
+For all inquiries 📫: lczarnec@alumni.ucalgary.ca